CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 - https://mp.weixin.qq.com/s?__biz=MzI3ODcxMzQzMw==&mid=2247490895&idx=3&sn=e732a4dfc36e68a4685a737b10eef88f&chksm=eb539879dc24116f350d3c31adba9281efe11e93252d1532a50f406d01030eb23349bd389a44&scene=21#wechat_redirect
 -->

-## Non-Answers
+## Non-answers

 I noticed that searching for this question online yields a lot of answers which are either false, incomplete, or assume too much mathematical background knowledge.
 Examples include...

 * ... suggesting that [the multiplication is important since it scales up values](https://programming.guide/prime-numbers-in-hash-tables.html), which is moot since scaling a number that is distributed over a small range of possible values does not increase that number of possible values;
-* ... using phrases like ["because of the nature of maths"](https://stackoverflow.com/questions/1145217/why-should-hash-functions-use-a-prime-number-modulus) in the explanation;
+* ... using phrases like ["because of the nature of maths"](https://stackoverflow.com/q/1145217) in the explanation;
 * ... saying that actually [larger primes are better, because they are less likely to produce collisions with small numbers](https://stackoverflow.com/questions/1835976/what-is-a-sensible-prime-for-hashcode-calculation), which ignores the fact that the modulo operation can also introduce collisions even if the hash codes of all keys in the hash table are unique;
 * ... suggesting that we use a [prime number as the *bucket size* of the hash table](https://theknowledgeburrow.com/why-are-prime-numbers-better-for-hashing/), which is cumbersome since hash tables would need a list of prime numbers to choose their bucket size from;
-* ... capitulating before the question, stating that "The value 31 was chosen because it is an odd prime." (any prime other than two is odd) and "The advantage of using a prime is less clear, but it is traditional." as is [true for *Effective Java 2nd Edition*](https://www.google.de/books/edition/Effective_Java/ka2VUBqHiWkC?hl=en&gbpv=1&dq=prime%20traditional&pg=PA48&printsec=frontcover&bsq=prime%20traditional), which sadly is one of the [most cited](https://stackoverflow.com/a/3613764) [references](https://stackoverflow.com/a/299748) [on the topic](https://www.baeldung.com/java-hashcode);
+* ... capitulating before the question, stating that "The value 31 was chosen because it is an odd prime." (all primes other than two are odd) and "The advantage of using a prime is less clear, but it is traditional." as is [true for *Effective Java 2nd Edition*](https://www.google.de/books/edition/Effective_Java/ka2VUBqHiWkC?hl=en&gbpv=1&dq=prime%20traditional&pg=PA48&printsec=frontcover&bsq=prime%20traditional), which sadly is one of the [most cited](https://stackoverflow.com/a/3613764) [references](https://stackoverflow.com/a/299748) [on the topic](https://www.baeldung.com/java-hashcode);
-* ... explainig the choice of 31 with the fact that [multiplication with 31 can be expressed as a bit shift and a subtraction](https://www.baeldung.com/java-hashcode), which has some truth in it but still does not explain why 31 and not another Mersenne prime like 127, or 8191, which have the same property;
+* ... explainig the choice of 31 with the fact that [multiplication with 31 can be expressed as a bit shift and a subtraction](https://www.baeldung.com/java-hashcode), which has some truth in it but still does not explain why 31 and not another Mersenne prime like 127 or 8191, which have the same property;
 * ... just stating that it is good to [keep the number of prime factors low to avoid collisions](https://medium.com/swlh/why-should-the-length-of-your-hash-table-be-a-prime-number-760ec65a75d1);
 * ... stating that [31 is chosen because it is close to the number of letters in the latin alphabet](https://www.geeksforgeeks.org/string-hashing-using-polynomial-rolling-hash-function/) or [because it is close to the 32 bits of the int data type](https://yeahexp.com/why-does-string-hashcode-in-java-use-31-as-multiplier/), which both is utter nonsense;
 * or claiming that the [product of a prime with any other number has the best chance of being unique](https://computinglife.wordpress.com/2008/11/20/why-do-hash-functions-use-prime-numbers/), whatever that means.